linuxdeepin/dde-file-manager/dde-file-manager-lib/help/en_US/index.md

 #### Delete Bookmarks

-User can remove bookmarks by right clicking on the bookmark and select ** Remove**, or drag and drop the bookmark out of the navigation bar to remove it.
+User can remove bookmarks by right clicking on the bookmark and select ** Remove **, or drag and drop the bookmark out of the navigation bar to remove it.

 ### Computers in LAN

 User can visit computers in LAN to access files and folders.
 1. In Deepin File Manager interface, click on ![network](icon/network_server.svg).
 2. Double click on the computer icon to access.
-3. Select to connect as ** Anonymity** or ** Registered user**.
+3. Select to connect as ** Anonymous ** or ** Registered user**.
 For ** Registered user**, user needs to input username and password to connect.
 4. Click on ** Connect** to establish connection.

 ![0|network](png/network.png)